Skip to content

 Brian Stephens

-Brian Stephens grew up on a working cattle ranch in South and Central Florida, where riding horses, working cows, building fence, hunting, fishing, and exploring the woods were not pastimes—but daily life.
-Raised in the Florida Cracker ranching tradition, Brian learned early the values of hard work, self-reliance, and respect for the land.
-These formative years instilled a lifelong passion for the outdoors and a deep appreciation for the people who live close to it.
+Brian Stephens grew up on working cattle ranches in South and Central Florida, where riding horses, working cows, building fence, hunting, fishing, and living in the woods weren’t hobbiesthey were daily life.
+Raised in the Florida Cracker ranching tradition, he learned hard work, self-reliance, and respect for the land early.

-Brian comes from a strong agricultural legacy.
-His father was a self-made Florida cowman who earned degrees in Animal Science and Agricultural Economics from the University of Florida.
-He worked for Lykes Brothers and Duda & Sons, and later served as Vice President of the Florida Cattlemen’s Association, helping guide and advocate for Florida’s cattle industry.
-Growing up around this level of leadership and stewardship shaped Brian’s worldview and continues to influence his work today.
+Brian comes from a deep agricultural legacy.
+His father—a self-made Florida cowman with University of Florida degrees in Animal Science and Agricultural Economics worked for Lykes Brothers and Duda & Sons and later served as Vice President of the Florida Cattlemen’s Association, helping advocate for Florida’s cattle industry.

-Brian earned his own degree in Nutritional Sciences and Biochemistry from the University of Florida, then began his professional career with Johnson & Johnson Innovative Medicine.
-In 2006, he completed his MBA and launched Stick’em Archery, LLC—an entrepreneurial step that blended business acumen with his passion for bowhunting.
+Brian earned his own University of Florida degree in Nutritional Sciences and Biochemistry, began his career with Johnson & Johnson Innovative Medicine, and completed his MBA in 2006.
+That same year he launched Stick’em Archery, LLC, blending entrepreneurship with his passion for bowhunting.

-That venture led Brian and longtime friend and business partner Bill Lawson into outdoor television, where they produced and hosted Ultimate Bowhunting Adventures.
-Over the next several years, Brian became a familiar face in the outdoor media space, hosting and contributing to shows such as The ScoutLook Chroniclesand Spypoint Game Changers, among others.
-His on-screen presence has always been rooted in authenticity—real hunts, real lessons, and respect for the animals and landscapes involved.
+He and longtime friend/business partner Bill Lawson moved into outdoor television, producing and hosting Ultimate Bowhunting Adventures.
+Brian later hosted and contributed to shows including The ScoutLook Chronicles and Spypoint Game Changers, always focused on real hunts, real lessons, and respect for the animals and places involved.

-A lifelong hunter, Brian is a passionate bowhunter who still appreciates the smell of gunpowder and the challenge of long-range shooting.
-His experience spans Florida hogs, gators, Osceola turkeys, and mature whitetails, as well as big-game hunts across North America.
-He has completed three Turkey Grand Slams with a bow and values every hunt not as a trophy, but as part of a lifetime lived outdoors.
+A lifelong hunter, Brian’s experience ranges from Florida hogs, gators, Osceola turkeys, and mature whitetails to big-game hunts across North America.
+He’s completed three Turkey Grand Slams with a bow and values every hunt as part of a life lived outdoors not just a trophy.

-Today, Brian is the founder and driving force behind FLA WILD—a storytelling platform dedicated to preserving and showcasing Florida’s ranching, hunting, fishing, and outdoor heritage.
-FLA WILD exists to tell the stories of the people who work the land and water: ranchers, hunters, fishermen, guides, and families whose lives are shaped by Florida’s wild places.
-For Brian, FLA WILD is personal.
-It is a way to honor where he came from, the lessons passed down from his father, and a responsibility to ensure those stories are not lost as Florida continues to change.
+Today, Brian is the founder of FLA WILD a storytelling platform dedicated to preserving Florida’s ranching, hunting, fishing, and outdoor heritage.
+FLA WILD exists to document the people who live it: ranchers, hunters, fishermen, guides, and families shaped by Florida’s wild places.
+For Brian, it’s personal honoring where he came from, the lessons passed down, and the responsibility to keep authentic Florida stories from disappearing

 Img 6676